 Basically, setting up an account and managing it is extremely easy with Bluehost.
 We had limited difficulties and were able to accomplish all our tasks easily.

-Like Bluehost, GoDaddy makes use of cPanel.
+As most popular web-hosts such as Bluehost and Hostgator do, GoDaddy also makes use of cPanel.
 This is good for the same reasons that we were satisfied with Bluehost using it.
 A proprietary interface, to us, isn’t just worth the hassle, and we are glad that GoDaddy agrees.
 That is where the similarities end, though.
 GoDaddy’s cPanel isn’t quite as customized as Bluehost’s.
 The fact remains, though, that it is quite easy for users to accomplish most tasks using the interface.
 However, we have a single problem; navigating the panel, for the uninitiated, can be supremely tedious.
 There are almost a thousand pages for everything and at times it gets really tiring.
 GoDaddy also has an AutoInstall option for WordPress, so people who want WordPress sites do not need to do anything concerning setup.
 Everything is set for them already.

 Unfortunately, GoDaddy does NOT offer free SSL certificates— although a lot of higher-tier plans come with SSL certificates included.
 This is especially strange because it’s common practice for a host to provide AT LEAST an SSL certificate from Let’s Encrypt/Comodo on all plans.
 As expected, you can add an SSL certificate to your plan at checkout, and the lowest GoDaddy offers is $63.99/year.
 Which, in our opinion, is incredible for something that can be gotten for free elsewhere.
 Unfortunately, the upsells do not end there.
 Like Bluehost, GoDaddy doesn’t offer free migration.
 Customers who want their sites migrated by GoDaddy will have to pay $99 per site.
 Even more pricey than Bluehost’s.
 To make up for this, perhaps, GoDaddy offers a free domain to new users.